annargrs/ldt/docs/source/Tutorial/dicts/derivation.rst

 Productive derivation patterns
 ------------------------------

-:meth:`~ldt.dicts.derivation.custom_dict.DerivationCustomDict` class
+:class:`~ldt.dicts.derivation.custom.custom_dict.DerivationCustomDict` class
 provides a general language-independent interface for detecting compounds and words with prefixes and suffixes.
 Extending it to other languages could be as easy as providing the lists of affixes.
 See the API reference for more details.

-For English LDT provides :meth:`~ldt.dicts.derivation.custom.en.EnglishDerivation` class that combines the above with a few custom methods.
+For English LDT provides :class:`~ldt.dicts.derivation.custom.en.en.EnglishDerivation` class that combines the above with a few custom methods.

 >>> derivation_dict = ldt.dicts.derivation.EnglishDerivation()